conp-pcno-training/SDC-LOSSLESS-QC/_episodes/02-introduction_to_the_quality_control_procedure.md

 ## Pipeline Annotations

 The annotations created as part of the Lossless pipeline are designed with purging of bad channels, components, and time in mind.
 This is accomplished using the manual mark.
-The manual mark is an annotation that is consistant across all three annotation structures (channel, component, and time).
+The manual mark is an annotation that is consistent across all three annotation structures (channel, component, and time).
 The purpose of this mark is to allow for selecting data for removal.
 The manual mark is structured such that it is the combination of all other decision criteria.
 For example, if a channel is found to be bridged to its neighbour, it would have both the "bridge" and "manual" mark.
 In conclusion, channels marked as manual are the set of channels that contain bad or potentially problematic data.
 Thus, purging manually marked data across channels, components, and time will remove data that has been marked as artefactual for any reason.

 The only manual marks that can be adjusted during QC are component and time.
 Channel manual marking is determined by the batch configuration file associated with **s01**.
 Changing decisions made by the pipeline is covered in a further lesson.

 > ## Note
 > During purging, manually marked channels or components are removed for the entire datafile.
-However manually marked time, inserts boundary events that cause rejection of trials during segmentation.
+However, removing manually marked time inserts boundary events that cause rejection of trials during segmentation.
 >
 > {: .source}
 {: .callout}